rneddojr/Adapting-Pretrained-Vision-Transformers-with-LoRA-against-Attack-Vectors/README.md

 | [Roboflow Traffic Signs](https://universe.roboflow.com/usmanchaudhry622-gmail-com/traffic-and-road-signs)       | train, val, test |         | Global| Diverse dataset     |

 In order to have a more robust model, data was pulled from the "Train" split at a rate of 15% per split missing from a particular data subset prior to training.
-To facilitate cross-model validation and testing splits for train, test and validation were predefined in csv files to prevent data leakage in the form of Train-Test Contamination.
+To facilitate cross-model validation and testing, splits for train, test and validation were predefined in csv files to prevent data leakage in the form of Train-Test Contamination.

 The full unified dataset can be found: [Unified Dataset](https://drive.google.com/drive/folders/10_NTgU7khKPmxbTD26_RbU4eiQh7mQDl?usp=drive_link).